-The holder of a mining license that undertakes to invest more that certain threshold amounts over the first five years of a mining project may apply to the Government of Mongolia to enter into an investment agreement ("Investment Agreement") concerning the stability of tax rates, the right to sell products at international prices, a guarantee that the license holder may receive and dispose of income from such sales and provision with respect to the amount and term of the licenses holder's investment.
+The holder of a mining license that undertakes to invest more than certain threshold amounts over the first five years of a mining project may apply to the Government of Mongolia to enter into an investment agreement ("Investment Agreement") concerning the stability of tax rates, the right to sell products at international prices, a guarantee that the license holder may receive and dispose of income from such sales and provision with respect to the amount and term of the licenses holder's investment.
 Khan intends to commence negotiation of an Investment Agreement with the Government of Mongolia at the earliest practicable date.
-In conjunction with the Investment Agreement, Khan has commenced discussions with its joint venture partners in the Main Dornod Property regarding an updated joint venture development agreement.
-Khan's goal is to negotiate an updated joint venture development agreement after the completion of the Definitive Feasibility Study.
-The successful negotiation of an updated joint venture development agreement and an Investment Agreement is considered by Khan to be a prerequisite to any major mine development work.
-There can be no certainty as to the timing to complete negotiations with Khan's joint venture partners and Government of Mongolia.
-Subject to entering into an updated joint venture development agreement and an Investment Agreement with the Government of Mongolia and completion of the Definitive Feasibility Study, Khan intends to construct on-site modern milling and processing facilities and bring the Dornod Uranium Project into production.
+The successful negotiation of an Investment Agreement is considered by Khan to be one of the prerequisites for major mine development work.
+There can be no certainty as to the timing to complete negotiations with the Government of Mongolia.
+Subject to entering into an updated joint venture development agreement and an Investment Agreement with the Government of Mongolia and arranging project financing, Khan intends to construct on-site modern milling and processing facilities and bring the Dornod Uranium Project into production.